legoscia/ejabberd-ircd/README.txt

 mappings is a list of mappings from channel names to MUC rooms on other MUC services.

+Note that this module doesn't do SASL ANONYMOUS authentication.
+This means that to use anonymous authentication, the "anonymous_protocol" option needs to be either "login_anon" or "both", for example:

+{host_config, "anonymous.example.org",
+	      [{auth_method, anonymous},
+	       {anonymous_protocol, both}]}.

 Author: Magnus Henoch, xmpp:legoscia@jabber.cd.chalmers.se, mailto:henoch@dtek.chalmers.se